marcocspc/58wq/_drafts/2021-12-24-Making-the-L4T-Ubuntu-on-Switch-reach-its-Ultimate-Form.md

 Next, launch Ubuntu so it can make its initial set up.
 Return to the home screen and go to More Configs > L4T Ubuntu Bionic.
 This will start Ubuntu installation, set it up as you would on any PC installation.
 You *WILL NEED* a keyboard during this process, to set up wi-fi and enter your username, etc. Put your switch in the dock, plug an USB keyboard and an external monitor to view the screen.
 You may also use a usb mouse, but you can quickly remove from the dock and touch the screen if you need to click on something.
 When you're done, get to the next chapter.

-## LVM All The Way!

-I've decided to use LVM because of its ability to create snapshots.
-I cannot count how many times I screwed my Ubuntu installation because of some minor change.
-This way I can roll back if anything gets out of order.
+## Make our life easier

 When the switch boots into Ubuntu for the first time, connect to wi-fi.
-We need to install SSH and LVM, so we can use those to access the switch remotely and configure the kernel to boot into lvm later.
+We need to install SSH so it is easier for us to set things up.
 I recommend the usage of a keyboard at this moment, it will make easier to type commands.
+But you can also do this using the on-screen keyboard.
+Anyway, press Ctrl-Alt-T to open a terminal and type:

 ```
 sudo apt update
-sudo apt install lvm2 ssh -y
+sudo apt install ssh -y
 ```

 After this, we get the switch IP: